smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

  - Interpreters / Compilers Features & Differences:
     - Interpreters:
         - An interpreter is a computer program that reads source code in a high-level language like Python, Javascript and Ruby, and executes it line by line while the program is running.
 Because it converts into a lower-level language (machine code) in a sequential process, they generally tend to be slower than compilers.
-        - But Interpreters are better for debugging code, because as it runs each line sequentially until a error occurs, they can easily be idendified and fixed.
+        - But Interpreters are better for debugging code, because as it runs each line sequentially until a error occurs, they can easily be identified and fixed.
         - Memory required is less than a compiler.
         - If interrupted at any point, must restart from the beginning.
         - Relatively more flexible.